hschellman/computing-basics/_episodes/03-data-management.md

 ~~~
-metacat query "files from dune:all where core.file_type=detector and core.run_type=hd-protodune and core.data_tier=raw and core.runs[any]=27331 limit 1"
+metacat query "files from dune:all where core.file_type=detector and core.run_type=hd-protodune and core.data_tier=raw and core.runs[any]=27331 ordered limit 1"
 ~~~
 {: .language-bash}